wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-server-ts-reference/on-origin-request-hook.md

 This hook is useful, e.g. when you'd like to sign requests or when you have to get a one time short-lived access token.

+{% callout title="Setting headers in this hook" %}
+In case of openAPI you need to mention the headers that you will dynamically set in this hook within the introspection config.
+It can be either in staticHeaders or clientRequestHeaders
+{% /callout %}

 The `onOriginRequest` hook is called with the following parameters:

 - `user`: The user object when the user is authenticated